 - 1. Fold out the machine extension arms. - 2.
-Switch on the blower fan and, depending on the connection of the hydraulic fan motor, adjust the speed - o at the tractor flow control valve - o at the pressure relief valve of the hydraulic motor (if the tractor has no flow control valve)
+Switch on the blower fan and, depending on the connection of the hydraulic fan motor, adjust the speed - o at the tractor flow control valve - o at the pressure relief valve of the hydraulic motor (if the tractor has no flow control valve) - by switching on the tractor universal joint shaft and regulating the universal joint shaft speed.

-The blower fan speed is correctly set when the AMATRON 3 indicates an air pressure of 55 mbar in the singling unit.
+The blower fan speed is correctly set when the AMATRON indicates an air pressure of 55 mbar in the singling unit.